The common kitchen ingredients and household items you can use to safely and effectively clean your home.

 You don’t need a lot of expensive things to make cleaning products at home.
 In fact, you probably have most of what you need in your kitchen or medicine cabinet.
 If not, you can find them in the grocery store’s first aid and laundry aisles.
 For even more significant savings, check stores like Dollar General or Poundland.

 Distilled White Vinegar

-The acetic acid in vinegar powers through grease and grime.
-It also has some antibacterial and antimicrobial properties.
-But be careful substituting things for vinegar in homemade cleaners.
+The acetic acid in vinegar powers through grease and grime and has some antibacterial and antimicrobial properties.
+In cooking, people often swap lemon juice or apple cider vinegar (ACV) for white vinegar, but such substitutions aren’t a good idea in homemade cleaners.

-You already know that rubbing alcohol kills bacteria and germs.
-That’s why doctors and hospitals rely on it.
+You already know that rubbing alcohol kills bacteria and germs — that’s why doctors and hospitals rely on it.
 (And why it’s known as “surgical spirits” in the UK.)
 It’s also an excellent additive to homemade cleaner recipes.

 Keep in mind that rubbing alcohol evaporates quickly, so you’ll find it in homemade cleaners designed for use on shiny surfaces since fast evaporation prevents streaks.
 Don’t bother with 90% strength for household use, though: it’ll evaporate too fast to disinfect properly.